ouktlab/espnet_asr_extrakit/README.md

 # ESPnet ASR Extrakit #
 This repository provides simple examples and extra modules using [ESPnet](https://github.com/espnet/espnet) ASR for **academic research and education (training)**.
-Our voice activty detecion (VAD) interface [pyadintool](https://github.com/ouktlab/pyadintool) and [examples of pretrained models](https://github.com/ouktlab/espnet_asr_models) will help you to run examples and to develop a spoken dialogue system robust against reverberations and noises.
+Our voice activity detection (VAD) interface [pyadintool](https://github.com/ouktlab/pyadintool) and [examples of pretrained models](https://github.com/ouktlab/espnet_asr_models) will help you to run examples and to develop a spoken dialogue system robust against reverberations and noises.
-Note that coding standars, error handling, comments and so on in this toolkit are not suitable for joint development.
+Note that coding standards, error handling, comments and so on in this toolkit are not suitable for joint development.

 ## Requirements ##